 Your air suspension compressor works in the same manner as an air conditioning compressor in a vehicle.
 While other parts of the air suspension are damaged or worn, the compressor needs to work hard to diminish the effect.

 Whenever you suspect that the compressor has started to wear out, you should replace it.
-You should also examine the air tears and air dryer on your air suspension, and if they are in need of replacement, then you should replace them as well.
+You should also examine the air tears and air dryer on your air suspension, and if they need replacement, then you should replace them as well.

 How to Reset Jeep Grand Cherokee Air Suspension